 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?

 A: Songwriting camp for Pitbull in La Romana, Dominican Republic.
-Was my first time traveling for music and I got to meet and work with some of the most talented people I've met.
+Was my first time traveling for music and I got to meet and work with very talented people from all around the world.

 Q: What are you working on at the moment?

-A: Song for Kapla y Miky, and a personal releases
+A: Song for Kapla y Miky, and personal releases

 Q: Is there anyone on SoundBetter you know and would recommend to your clients?